FormidableLabs/nuka-carousel/README.md

 A set of eight render props for rendering controls in different positions around the carousel.

 - Valid render props for the eight positions are `renderTopLeftControls`, `renderTopCenterControls`, `renderTopRightControls`, `renderCenterLeftControls`, `renderCenterCenterControls`, `renderCenterRightControls`, `renderBottomLeftControls`, `renderBottomCenterControls`, and `renderBottomRightControls`.
+The default props are set as `renderCenterLeftControls` for `Previous` button and `renderCenterRightControls` for the `Next` button.
+To change the position, the default positions need to be disabled by setting them to null.

 ```jsx
 <Carousel